-708-windowOpacity – This parameter is a number in the range 0 to 1 that shall represent the opacity of the caption window.
+windowOpacity – This parameter is a number in the range 0 to 1 that shall represent the opacity of the caption window.
 A value of 1 shall mean 100% opaque; a value of 0 shall mean completely transparent.

-No reply from the Broadcaster Application is expected from this notification, hence the "id" term is omitted.

 IMSC1 Extensions

-The key/value pairs defined in this section provide a means to represent any IMSC1 (as defined in A/343 [4]) attribute preference beyond the 708 preferences.
+The key/value pairs defined in this section provide a means to represent any IMSC1 (as defined in A/343 [5]) attribute preference within the "imsc1" object, if present.

 The key/value pairs for IMSC1 preferences shall take the form: